aalexrd/smartthings/README.md

 - Download the custom SmartThings integration from the HACS custom repository shown above
 - Restart Home Assistant
 - Install the Smartthings integration using Settings -> Devices and Services -> Add Integration
-- Configure the Smartthings integration the same as for the core integration (https://www.home-assistant.io/integrations/smartthings)
+- Configure the Smartthings integration the same as for the core integration.
+You will need a PAT from https://account.smartthings.com/tokens.
+See https://www.home-assistant.io/integrations/smartthings for full instructions.

 ## __𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬__
 - Added some missing sensors & controls